argv1/twitter_bot/Readme.md

 ======================

 ## Purpose
-Simple twitter bot to follow users by selenium webdriver
+Simple selenium prove of concept twitter bot to follow users by selenium webdriver.
+Please be aware this script does not use tweepy.

 ## Usage
 run pip to ensure all requirements are fulfilled